brezanac/docker-amp-template/README.md

 git clone https://github.com/brezanac/docker-amp-template.git .docker
 ```

-You can also add the repository as a git submodule to an already existing project that uses git.
+You can also add the repository as a git submodule to an already existing project that uses git, but be aware of the complications that might arise from using submodules.

 ```
 git submodule add https://github.com/brezanac/docker-amp-template.git .docker